thexhr/openbsd-timemachine/README.md

 +backup 	/		localhost/
 ```

-Keep the greek letter names (alpha, beta, ...) for the backup levels.
+Keep the Greek letter names (alpha, beta, ...) for the backup levels.
 Depending on your available backup disk size you might want to tune the number of snapshots to be retained.
 To make sure that rsnapshot works as expected mount your backup drive to /backup and run it once.
 Check for errors and resolve them, if needed.

 ```
 # rsnapshot -c /etc/rsnapshot.conf alpha